 - Melt both sticks of butter in the microwave.
 I use a small glass measuring cup with an easy pouring spout.
 Pour the melted butter over the cake mix.
 Pierce small holes if the butter pools on the top.
 It will seep down into the bottom and is so frickin’ good!

-- Chop nuts to small pieces.
-I use my Pampered Chef manual food processor to make these small.
+- Chop nuts into small pieces.
+I use a manual food processor to make these small.

 - Bake in the preheated oven for 1 hour, 15 minutes.